bjnmercer/bjnmercer.github.io/_posts/2018-05-14-bgc-sdl2-line-rendering-engine.md

 ```

-I am essentially hard-coding the point translation, but the code is otherwise identical.
+...I am essentially hard-coding the point translation, but the code is otherwise identical.
 This suggests I could use a *Higher Ordered Function* to create a general `transformLine` function like so:

 ```fsharp
 let transformLines transform (lines:(Vertex * Vertex) list) =